TimDev9492/LocalTube/README.md

 ## Platform support

 LocalTube was built and tested on Linux.
-It should run fine on Windows, as well as on MacOS, but I haven't built the application for any of those operating systems, neither have I tested on any of them so far.
+It does however also run on Windows, as well as on MacOS, but I I haven't tested on any of those operating systems so far.

-Prebuilt binaries for Windows are planned for the near future...

 ### Building from source